Marge Champion: Stage

 Champion appeared in several stage musicals and plays on Broadway as a performer.
 She made her New York debut in What's Up (1943).
 She also performed in the Dark of the Moon (1945) as the Fair Witch, and Beggar's Holiday (1946) having multiple roles.
 She made her last Broadway appearance in 3 for Tonight in 1955.
 She also worked as a choreographer or Assistant, including Lend an Ear in 1948 as assistant to the Choreographer; Make a Wish in 1951, as assistant to Gower Champion; Hello, Dolly! in 1964 as special assistant; and Stepping Out (1987) as choreographic associate.
 She appeared as Emily Whitman in the 2001 Broadway stage revival of Follies.
 She stated how "as a dancer, by the time you're 40 you're done.
 If I ever come back, I want to be an actress – it lasts long.
 But I was 81 when I was in "Follies".

 Personal life

-Champion married Art Babbitt, an animator at Disney and creator of Goofy, in 1937, when she was 18 and he was 30.
+Champion married Art Babbitt, an animator at Disney and creator of Goofy, in August of 1937, when she was 17 and he was 29.
 They divorced three years later.
 She married dancer Gower Champion in 1947, and they had two sons (Blake and Gregg).
-The two met when she was 12 years old in the ninth grade at Bancroft Junior High, and that was when their romance started.
+Gower was a student at Champion's father's dance school, and the two met when they were 12 years old.
 Although performances often took them away from California, Los Angeles remained their home base.
 They divorced in January 1973.

 Champion married director Boris Sagal in 1977.
 He died four years later on May 22, 1981, in a helicopter accident during the production of the miniseries World War III.
 She became stepmother to Boris' five children including Katey, Jean, Liz, and Joey.
 Her son Blake died at the age of 25 in a car accident in 1987.